glotzerlab/signac-docs/docs/source/hooks.rst

 The :py:class:`~flow.FlowProject.operation_hooks` decorator accepts objects as a function of the job operation (:py:class:`~flow.project.JobOperation`).

-The decorators :py:meth:`~flow.FlowProject.operation_hooks.on_start` and  :py:meth:`~flow.FlowProject.operation_hooks.on_exit` accept functions with two parameters: the operation name and the :py:class:`Job` object.

 An operation hook can be used to store basic information about the execution of a job operation in the job document.
 In the following example, when our test operation ``error_on_a_0`` generates an error, the function ``store_error_to_doc`` executes.